Skip to main content

 During your trip, you might go on a guided tour.
 If the tour doesn’t have a built-in gratuity, then SmarterTravel recommends tipping between 10% and 20% of the tour price.
 When there’s also a driver, consider tipping them $1 per person.
 Give tips at the end of the tour.

 Some tour guides aren’t allowed to accept tips, but you can always try.
-If that’s the case and it’s a free tour, they may suggest making a donation to the museum, historical society, or organization offering the tour.
+If that’s the case and it’s a tour, they may suggest making a donation to the museum, historical society, or organization offering the tour.

 Katie Ormsby